TedtheDev/Weather-App/README.md

 The first thing I thought about was using TravisCI to have a continuous integration platform to run tests in a sandbox environment and deploy to a host.
 I am also using a Dockerfile to be able to build a Docker image so it can deploy a Docker container very easily.
 I also have two images (dev and latest) being pushed to DockerHub.

 ### Host
 I love using Heroku and it is free, so I am hosting two instances of my application on Heroku.
-I have a [dev](https://weather-app-dev.herokuapp.com/) environment and a [prod](https://your-weather-forecast.herokuapp.com/) environment.
+I have a [dev - https://weather-app-dev.herokuapp.com/](https://weather-app-dev.herokuapp.com/) environment and a [prod - https://your-weather-forecast.herokuapp.com/](https://your-weather-forecast.herokuapp.com/) environment.

 ### Branching Strategy
 I prefer the Gitflow Workflow branching strategy.
 I have two main branches.
 One is master (represents production code) and one is development (represents development code).
 I believe this strategy is very good for knowing which code is in production and development.
 I am the only collaborator so far, so I don't have any PR's against the development branch.
 If there were more collaborators, I would choose to have PR's be submitted against the development branch with other collaborators' forked/cloned feature branches.